Ligustrum salicinum: A

 pointed, and conspicuous veins.
 Branch tips emerge panicles that set

-many small white flowers; corollas are white, approximately 5mm in
+many small white flowers; corollas are white and approximately 5mm

 shorter and divaricate to bend backward.
 Filaments are longer than